Skip to main content

 Extraction Strategies

 The strategy field controls how the runtime extracts field values from user messages.
-Five strategies are supported:
+Three strategies are supported:

 StrategyDescriptionUse When